|12 December 2016, 13:00 Europe/Vilnius|

 - Participate in the review, analysis and synthesis of results and conclusions drawn from studies and research on gender equality;

-- Support the provision and management of knowledge and information on gender equality;
+- Assist with the work to support the management of knowledge and information on gender equality for the RDC;

-- Support in the organisation of EIGE’s awareness raising and networking events;
+- Support in the organisation of EIGE’s awareness raising events and expert meetings;

-The traineeships are open to applicants who have not previously undertaken a traineeship in another European institution or body and who meet the following requirements:
+The traineeships are open to applicants who have not previously undertaken a traineeship in another EU institution or body and who meet the following requirements:

 - a recognised university degree preferably in social sciences or humanities, evidencing completion of a full cycle of study.